Should You Trade Your Vehicle In or Sell Privately

 1. Clean up

 Make sure all routine maintenance is done in the car and you have the records to show for it.
 This means tire rotation and balancing, fuel changes, AC recharging, and of course vacuuming.
 Repair all dents and fill the scratches.
+Then search online for sell my car to find top rated dealers and car buyers in your area who can provide you with real cash offers for your trade-in.

 There are a number of repairs you can easily do yourself.
 Take out all your personal items and check to see that all the factory items (like jack, lug nut wrench, manuals, etc.) are in the car.